What is product liability insurance?

-Perhaps you've heard the term "Product Liability" mentioned in passing, but don't know for sure whether it's a policy you need for your business.
-First things first: Product Liability Insurance protects small businesses from lawsuits alleging that a product caused bodily harm or financial loss to a consumer.
-A common misconception is that only manufacturers need to worry about these types of lawsuits, but that's not the case — if you profit from a product's sale, you're at risk.
+Perhaps you've heard the term "product liability" mentioned in passing, but don't know for sure whether it's a policy you need for your business.
+First things first: product liability insurance protects small businesses from lawsuits alleging that a product caused bodily harm or financial loss to a consumer.
+A common misconception is that only manufacturers need to worry about these types of lawsuits, but that's not the case – if you profit from a product's sale, you're at risk.

 Take, for example, the example of a car dealership in Louisiana that was sued by a customer who purchased a Chevy Malibu with frozen power steering.
 The malfunction caused the plaintiff, Christopher Swartz, to get into multiple accidents, so he's suing both the dealer he purchased the car from and the manufacturer, General Motors, because both profited from his purchase.
 This is a good example of the type of case that could befall any small business – not just car dealerships and well-known manufacturers.

-If you sell or manufacture products that can cause bodily harm to a consumer (electronics, apparel, food items, medicine), then you're at risk for the types of lawsuits Product Liability Insurance protects against.
+If you sell or manufacture products that can cause bodily harm to a consumer (electronics, apparel, food items, medicine), then you're at risk for the types of lawsuits product liability insurance protects against.
 Potential suits include claims of failure to provide warnings or proper instructions, flaws in the manufacturing process, and flaws in the design of the product.

-- Have a plan in place should you be required to implement a product recall.
 Being able to swiftly enact recall procedure is key in the face of potential completed products lawsuits.
 Once you've identified a wide-spread malfunction with a particular product, you want to limit consumer exposure to the issues that may cause bodily injury.